afontainec/chinchay-docs/docs/docs/cli.md

 ### The Controller

   The next file created is the controller.
 This will control both the API and the view routes.
-For the view routes its quite simple, it will fetch, through the model, the needed data and render the ejs file.
+For the view routes it's quite simple, it will fetch, through the model, the needed data and render the ejs file.
 Things get more interesting with the API routes.

-  A good function to analyze how the Chinchay controller adds value is the find function, so lets look at it first:
+  A good function to analyze how the Chinchay controller adds value is the find function, so let's look at it first:
   ```javascript
     const find = (req, res) => {
       const options = Table.extractOptions(req.query);